The International Investigations Review: Portugal

 Once the company is named as a defendant, it has a privilege against self-incrimination.
 Therefore, the company has a right to remain silent, which means that the company's legal representative has a right to refuse to answer questions and, within a criminal procedure, not to provide any evidence that may be used against the company in a criminal case.

-In Portugal, there is no general framework regarding whistle-blowing and the protection of whistle-blowers.
+In Portugal, there is no specific legal regime regarding whistle-blowing and the protection of whistle-blowers.

-However, for certain sectors there is an obligation to develop internal mechanisms to protect whistle-blowing.
-For instance, the Portuguese Securities Code establishes that any person who has any knowledge of facts, information or evidence connected to possible wrongdoing shall report them to the Portuguese Securities Market Commission (Article 368-A et seq.).
-This Commission must protect the whistle-blower's identity, except if a court decision rules that the Commission reveal the whistle-blower's identity.
-The Portuguese Securities Code also establishes that if the report is true and in good faith, it cannot be deemed as possible ground for any disciplinary, criminal, civil or regulatory proceeding against the whistle-blower (Article 368-A, number 6).
+However, in certain sectors there is an obligation to develop internal mechanisms to protect whistle-blowing.
+For instance, the Securities Code establishes that any person who has any knowledge of facts, information or evidence connected to possible wrongdoing shall report them to the CMVM.9 The CMVM must protect a whistle-blower's identity, unless a court rules otherwise.
+The Securities Code also establishes that if the report is true and in good faith, it cannot be deemed as possible ground for any disciplinary, criminal, civil or regulatory proceeding against the whistle-blower.10

-Another example is the Legal Framework of Credit Institutions and Financial Companies (Decree Law No. 298/92, of 31 December) that establishes an obligation for credit institutions to develop specific, independent and adequate internal mechanisms to receive, handle and file any report on possible irregularities concerning the management, accounting organisation and internal auditing of the company (Article 116-AA).
-Those mechanisms must also protect the whistle-blower's identity as well as his or her personal data and the reporting per se cannot be deemed as possible grounds for any disciplinary, criminal, civil or regulatory proceeding against the whistle-blower (Article 116-AA, number 2 and number 6).
+Another example is Decree-Law No. 298/92,11 establishing the Legal Framework of Credit Institutions and Financial Companies, and which requires credit institutions to develop specific, independent and adequate internal mechanisms to receive, handle and file any report on possible irregularities concerning the management, accounting organisation and internal auditing of the company.12 Those mechanisms must also protect the whistle-blower's identity as well as his or her personal data and the reporting per se cannot be deemed to be possible grounds for any disciplinary, criminal, civil or regulatory proceeding against the whistle-blower.13

-Law no. 83/2017, of 18 August, also establishes that the obliged entities must create specific, independent and adequate internal mechanisms to receive, handle and file reporting on possible irregularities concerning anti-money laundering legislation (Article 20).
-Moreover, the obliged entities shall also protect the confidentiality of the whistle-blowing and the protection of the whistle-blower's personal data (Article 20, number 2).
-The obliged entities shall not retaliate or discriminate against a whistle-blower and whistle-blowing per se cannot be deemed as possible grounds for any disciplinary, civil or criminal proceeding (Article 20, number 6).
+The Anti-Money Laundering Law also establishes that the obliged entities must create specific, independent and adequate internal mechanisms to receive, handle and file reporting on possible irregularities concerning anti-money laundering legislation.14 Moreover, the obliged entities shall also protect the confidentiality of the whistle-blowing and the protection of the whistle-blower's personal data.15 The obliged entities shall not retaliate or discriminate against a whistle-blower and whistle-blowing per se cannot be deemed as possible grounds for any disciplinary, civil or criminal proceeding.16

-A new version of the Portuguese Competition Law is currently being discussed and will most likely establish the protection of a whistle-blower who reports to the Portuguese Competition Authority any practice that may restrict competition.
+A new version of the Competition Law is currently being discussed and will most likely establish the protection of a whistle-blower who reports to the AdC any practice that may restrict competition.

 In recent years, some companies have adopted internal measures to allow its members or employees to report possible offences in the company's structure and to provide the possibility for whistle-blowers to assure their anonymity.
 The need to legally regulate this matter is a fact.
 It would be relevant to establish rules concerning the status of whistle-blowers and their protection against possible retaliation within the company's structure.

-Whistle-blowers may participate in criminal proceedings as a witness or even as a defendant and both have different legal status.
+Whistle-blowers may participate in criminal proceedings as a witness or even as a defendant and each has a different legal status.
 A witness must answer every question truthfully during examination, while a defendant has a right to remain silent.

-Although it is not designed to protect whistle-blowers, Law No. 93/99, of 14 July, establishes certain rules and programmes regarding the protection of witnesses.
+Although it is not designed to protect whistle-blowers, Law No. 93/99 of 14 July established certain rules and programmes regarding the protection of witnesses.
 A witness may receive protection if his or her life, physical or psychological integrity, freedom, or material assets of high value are in danger because of the witness' contribution to the case.
 This may help protect a whistle-blower's identity and anonymity.

 i Corporate liability

 The rule in Portuguese criminal law is that only natural persons (individuals) are subject to criminal liability.
-However, the law establishes some exceptions, restricted to range of crimes, that allow extending criminal liability to legal persons (companies).
+However, the law establishes some exceptions (restricted to a range of crimes) that allow the extension of criminal liability to legal persons (companies).

-Article 11 of the Portuguese Criminal Code establishes that companies, except for the state or organisations acting within public authority, may be held liable for the crimes listed in paragraph 2, which include, among others: (1) trading of favours; (2) violation of prohibitions or restrictions; (3) bribery; (4) cronyism; (5) money laundering; (6) unlawful offering of an advantage; (7) corruption; and (8) embezzlement.
+Article 11 of the Criminal Code establishes that companies, except for the state or organisations acting within the purview of a public authority, may be held liable for the crimes listed in Paragraph 2, which include, among others: (1) trading of favours; (2) violation of prohibitions or restrictions; (3) bribery; (4) cronyism; (5) money laundering; (6) unlawful offering of an advantage; (7) corruption; and (8) embezzlement.

 However, companies can only be held liable if a crime is committed on behalf of the company and for the company's benefit or interest: (1) by an individual in a leadership position; or (2) by someone acting under the authority of an individual in a leadership position because of his or her lack of surveillance or control duties incumbent upon the latter.